 Hawaii Okinawa Center

-The Hawaii Okinawa Center (HOC) is the “home” of the Hawaii United Okinawa Association.
-The Center is situated on 2.5 acres in the Gentry Waipio Business Park and stands as a living tribute to the Okinawan immigrant pioneers who began arriving in Hawaii in 1900.
+The Hawaii Okinawa Center (HOC) is the home of the Hawaii United Okinawa Association.
+The HOC is situated on 2.5 acres in the Gentry Waipio Business Park and stands as a living tribute to the Okinawan immigrant pioneers who began arriving in Hawaii in 1900.
 It was built with donations from Hawaii’s Okinawan and business communities as well as from supporters in Okinawa.
-The HOC opened in 1990, which marked the ninetieth anniversary of Okinawan immigration to Hawaii.
+The HOC opened in 1990, which marked the 90th anniversary of Okinawan immigration to Hawaii.

 The idea of an Okinawan cultural center and “home” for Hawaii’s very active Uchinanchu community came from then-Okinawa Governor Junji Nishime during a 1980 stop in Hawaii.
 The HUOA member clubs, supported by Hawaii businesses and supporters in Okinawa, pulled together and raised over $9 million to build the Center.

 Ground was broken for the two-building complex in March 1989.
 Fifteen months later – in June of 1990 – the doors of the HOC officially opened with a grand celebration attended by many Issei, in whose memory the Center was built.
 Several hundred supporters came from Okinawa, including Governor Nishime, who had sparked the dream.